GoogleCloudPlatform/cloud-sql-proxy-operator/docs/e2e-tests.md

 Clean up after the end-to-end tests with these targets:

-- `make gcloud_test_cleanup` will remove the operator and all test deployments from the kubernetes cluster.
+- `make e2e_test_cleanup` will remove the operator and all test deployments from the kubernetes cluster.
 - `make gcloud-test-infra-cleanup` will remove all the Google Cloud infrastructure used by the test.